monsonite/SPIder/README.md

 SPIder is a work in progress and is updated regularly.

-spider_1.dig is a very simple testbed of the bit serial ALU, an accumulator and a second register B that can be manually loaded from push switches.
+spider_0.dig is a very simple testbed.

+It consists of the bit serial ALU, an accumulator and a second register B that can be manually loaded from push switches.
+An output register consisting of a pair of 74HC595 shift registers, latches the accumulator data at the end of the 16 clock sequence, when it is stable.

+spider_0 was used to test out the bit serial ALU, the clock sequencer and the three different types of shift register that are anticipated in the final design.

 The instruction is loaded from 3-bit inputs on the extreme left hand side.
 Further buttons at the bottom allow the machine to be reset and the "instruction" single stepped.

+The instruction is decoded with a 74HC138 and drives a simple diode matrix that decodes the instruction into various control signals, buffered in an octal inverter driver 74HC540.

+The clock sequencer is central to the design, it produces a train of 16-clock pulses every time the STEP button is pressed.
+This co-ordinates the loading and transfer of data between the registers.

 Provision has been made for just 8 instructions, but only the ALU operations have been implemented: